Eliassoren/json-mapping/README.md

 ## Spotbugs

-This project uses Spotbugs and FindSecBugs static analysis to ensure code quality.
-It is run automatically in pipelines, and could be run locally or in IDE.
+This project uses Spotbugs and FindSecBugs static analysis plugins to ensure code quality and security.
+It is run automatically in pipelines, and could be run locally in maven or in IDEA.

+### Local

+1. `mvn compile`
+2. `mvn spotbugs:spotbugs`
+3. `mvn spotbugs:gui`
+4. Open `target/spotbugsXml.xml`
+5. Save as html
+6. Open in browser

-### Open report in project root folder:
+### Open report from CI/CD pipeline

-1. Download spotbugsXml.xml from gitlab job
+1. Download spotbugsXml.xml from gitlab CI/CD job
 2. ```mvn spotbugs:gui``` -->
-3. Ppen spotbugsXml.xml
+3. Open spotbugsXml.xml
 4. Save as html
-5. Ppen in browser
+5. Open in browser